The Serpent Prince: Interpretations

 Linda Dégh also saw a sexual component in the character of the snake bridegroom in the Hungarian variants.
 In the same vein, researcher Donald Ward observed an erotic element "in almost every variant" of the tale type: the defloration of a virgin by a phallic-shaped monster.

 Dégh also remarked that these tales refer to a patriarchal peasant order: the preference for a male firstborn; the arranged marriage for women; the double marriage of the male character.

 Variants

 According to Hungarian scholarship, ethnographer Janos Berze Nágy dubbed type AaTh 425A in Hungary as Kígyóvőlegény ("The Serpent Bridegroom"), due to the serpent appearing in 12 of 26 variants available in his lifetime.
 Similarly, according to Hungarian folklorist Ágnes Kovács, most of the Hungarian variants about an animal bridegroom involve the serpent prince (tale type AaTh 425A).

 Dégh stated that she analysed some 40 Hungarian variants of type ATU 425A and concluded that the "Hungarian ethnic redaction" of the type "always" featured the snake as the supernatural husband.
 In a later study, Dégh claimed that the Hungarian ethnic redaction was "remarkably consistent": the snake is the animal bridegroom "in all cases", barring a few variants wherein the supernatural bridegroom is a pig or a dog.

 Dégh located the first recorded variant in Hungary in 1822.
+According to Hungarian scholarship, literary influence should be taken into consideration in regards to the diffusion of the tale type AaTh 425A in Hungary post-18th century.